GRC Resource Descriptions for Grant Proposals

 The UR Genomics Research Center (GRC), located at the James P. Wilmot Cancer Institute, provides core laboratory support, technical consultation, assistance with experimental design and data analysis for investigators using high-throughput genomic sequencing, genotyping and gene expression in their research programs.
 The GRC currently provides support for RNA-Seq, CHiP-Seq, Exome/Genome sequencing, Single-cell genomics applications, qRT-PCR, Affymetrix microarrays, processing of RNA/DNA, as well as custom applications and approaches.
 In addition, GRC staff lead collaborative projects with URMC investigators to develop new methodologies and incorporate emerging genomic technologies into the GRC workflow.
 The GRC has a faculty-level director, a faculty-level Associate Director, a Lab Manager, one Senior Technician, two Technical Associates, two Technicians and four Bioinformaticians/data analysts.
 Dedicated computational support for hardware, data analysis and storage of high-throughput sequence data is provided by the Center for Integrated Research Computing (CIRC).

-The following major equipment is located in the GRC: one Illumina HiSeq2500 high-throughput DNA sequencer, one Illumina MiSeq DNA sequencer, one Fluidigm C1 Single-Cell AutoPrep System, one QuantStudio 12K FLEX real-time PCR instrument with autoloader, microfluidic card module, and open array module for digital PCR, one BioRAd QX100 digital droplet PCR system, one Sage Science PippinPrep size fractionation system, one Covaris S2 Focused-ultrasonicator, two ABI 9700 PCR machines, three BioRad DNA Engine PCR machines, one Eppendorf EpMotion 5070 liquid handler, one Eppendorf EpMotion 5075 liquid handler, two Agilent 2100 Bioanalyzers, one Agilent TapeStation, one BioRad gel documentation system, one Qubit Flourometer, and multiple NanoDrop ND-1000 spectrophotometers.
+The following major equipment is located in the GRC: one Illumina HiSeq2500v4 high-throughput DNA sequencer, two Illumina MiSeq DNA sequencers, one Fluidigm C1 Single-Cell AutoPrep System, one 10X Genomics Chromium Controller, one QuantStudio 12K FLEX real-time PCR instrument with autoloader, microfluidic card module, and open array module for digital PCR, one BioRAd QX100 digital droplet PCR system, one Sage Science PippinPrep size fractionation system, one Covaris S2 Focused-ultrasonicator, two ABI 9700 PCR machines, four BioRad DNA Engine PCR machines, one Eppendorf EpMotion 5070 liquid handler, one Eppendorf EpMotion 5075 liquid handler, two Agilent 2100 Bioanalyzers, one Agilent TapeStation, one BioRad gel documentation system, one Qubit Flourometer, and multiple NanoDrop ND-1000 spectrophotometers.